HarshDubey-12/local-risk-dynamics/README.md

 git push origin feature/your-feature-name
 ```

-## License
+License
 This project is licensed under the MIT License.
 See LICENSE file for details.

-## Key Takeaway
+Key Takeaway

-**Financial markets are locally linear but globally non-linear.**

-Understanding risk may therefore require:

-> Not one global model, but many small linear views of reality�
-> combined through deterministic structure, stochastic sampling, or both.
+Financial markets are locally linear but globally non-linear.
+Understanding risk may therefore require many small linear views of reality—combined through deterministic structure, stochastic sampling, or both.

+If you'd like, I can next produce a NeurIPS/ICLR-style paper draft, a formal mathematical appendix, or implement the full MCLLR algorithm and notebooks.